laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 {{< figure src="https://github.com/laurentperrinet/2019-04-03_a_course_on_vision_and_modelization/raw/master/figures/Bosking97Fig4.jpg" title="[Bosking *et al*, 1997]" height="420" >}}

 {{< speaker_note >}}
-The anatomical data reveals that V1 horizontal connectivity exhibits more complexity than suggested by the classical like-to-like hypothesis.
+This diversity is revealed in the anatomical data: V1 horizontal connectivity exhibits more complexity than suggested by the classical like-to-like hypothesis.
 While orientation-specific connections exist, they coexist with non-selective connections that link neurons irrespective of their tuning preferences.
 This diversity likely serves multiple computational functions:

 1. Specific connections could support contour integration and feature binding
 2. Non-selective connections may enable broad contextual modulation